 Eduardo Silva received admit offers from UCLA, Yale, and Kellogg with substantial scholarships (Kellogg: 70K Donald Jacobs scholarship, Yale SOM: 20k scholarship, UCLA Anderson: 70k scholarship).
 He chose Kellogg.

-In a candid video interview with Poonam, Eduardo Silva, now a second year student at Kellogg, shares his amazing experiences at Kellogg that shaped his life and career.
-He also offers valuable advice for the prospective applicants, regarding application process, goals, campus life, and recruitment.
+In a candid video interview with Poonam, Eduardo Silva, now a second-year student at Kellogg, shares his amazing experiences at Kellogg that shaped his life and career.
+He also offers valuable advice for the prospective applicants, regarding the application process, goals, campus life, and recruitment.

 The transcript of Eduardo’s Interview will be published in 2 parts.